aziis98/PersonalDataFormat/README.md

 # Personal Data Format
 In this repo I describe my personal format for storing data

-There is also a [BNF grammar](./grammar.bnf) in this repository with the full definition of the format.
+There is also a [BNF grammar (almost BNF)](./grammar.bnf) in this repository with the full definition of the format.

 # The Format